leachj/abridged/README.md

 ## TODO

-This is a simple service, there any many things still to do.
+This is a simple service, it was built in a test drived way to meet an initial set of requirements.
+As a result there are a number of tasks still to be done:

 - Persist links
 - Package up this into something that is more easily deployable, docker for example